GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

         }
 ```

-Once you add this code you'll see some red-squigglies until various keywords, so use the "Fix it" option to add the right **using** statements to the top of the file.
+Once you add this code you'll see some red-squigglies until various keywords, so use the "Show potential fixes" option to add the right **using** statements to the top of the file.
+Remember you can always download the zipped project files if you get lost.

 Create a variable to store the loaded bitmap by adding this line immediately before **public MainPage()** towards the top of the file.